+What’s an AS degree?
 Do your career aspirations include the love of math and science?
 If so, the Associate of Science (A.S.) degree is for you.
-Although your online A.S. program will include similar classes as the A.A. program, it will focus less on electives and more on math and science.
+Although your online Associate of Science degree program will include similar classes as the A.A. program, it will focus less on electives and more on math and science.
 This degree will provide you with an exceptional academic base to build upon and may not require an immediate choice of career training.
-However, if you plan to concentrate on a career in computer science, engineering, or a healthcare related job, the A.S. degree program will, most likely, provide an opportunity to choose a concentration, if desired.
+However, if you plan to concentrate on a career in computer science, engineering, or a healthcare-related job, the A.S. degree program will, most likely, provide an opportunity to choose a concentration, if desired.
 Like the A.A. degree, an online A.S. degree program will also prepare a student for continued education, like earning a bachelor’s degree.

 Associate in Applied Science (A.A.S.)